nhatvo1502/MyPaperModSite/content/posts/007-website-hosting.md

 ## Create and Set Up your root domain

+Sure, here’s a rephrased version of that section:

-The purpose of this bucket is to allow users to be able to browse to my website without typing *www.*, I need to create another bucket to response to this request and redirect the users to my S3 bucket where the content is at.
+To enable users to access my website without typing *www.*, I need to create an additional S3 bucket.
+This bucket will handle requests and redirect users to my main S3 bucket where the website content is hosted.

 1. Create bucket
 2. Name it **nvo.one** (without ***www.***)